 Notes on Irish Soda Bread

-– When we made this recipe, we didn’t add all the milk in one go, and in the end didn’t need all of it.
+– Don’t add all the milk in one go as you may not need all of it.

 – The reason that you make a cross in the top of the loaf before you bake it is to allow the heat to get through to the centre of the bread and cook the middle.
 It was also a way of ‘blessing’ the bread before it went in the oven and it lets the fairies out.

 – Irish soda bread is a classic Irish recipe.
 However, you’ll find some recipes that use caraway seeds – this is not a spice that is used often in Ireland.

 – Soda bread is made either with wholewheat flour (in which case it is called Brown Soda Bread) or white flour (in which case it is called White Soda bread);

 – This bread was traditionally made and cooked on the top of the cooker – in modern homes, it is baked in the oven.

 How to make caramel for an upside-down cake or tarte tatin